solid-contrib/solid-tutorial-intro/README.md

 **Reading/viewing bins**

-Now that we have a way to create new bis, let's create a corresponding function that reads and displays bins.
+Now that we have a way to create new bins, let's create a corresponding function that reads and displays bins.

 We can use Solid.js to fetch the contents of a bin.
 Let's call this fetching function `load`.
 Our function will take two parameters - one is the URL of the bin, and the other one is a flag that indicates whether we need to display the editor or not.